The Kinabatangan River is located in the Sabah region of East Malaysia on Borneo island.

 So yes there's 538 stairs to keep you fit, but the rewarding views at the top make it all worthwhile and it means you are completely isolated from everyone and everything, right in the heart of the rainforest.

 We made heaps of new friends during our walks in the rainforest and our boat rides on the Kinabatangan River.
 Here's a few of our favourites:

 1. Olivia the Orang-Utan

 Prior to our visit to The Last Frontier Resort, we saw orphaned orang-utans at the nearby Sepilok Orang-Utan Rehabilitation Centre, who’d been rescued and rehabilitated so that they could be released back into the wild.

-In the rainforest surrounding The Last Frontier, there’s many orang-utans living peacefully in the wild.
+In the rainforest surrounding the fabulous Last Frontier, there are many orang-utans living peacefully in the wild.
 On one glorious morning, we met Olivia the Orang-Utan, who was munching away at the rambutans in the trees.

 Olivia looked down at us staring up at her, dropped the rambutan shells on our heads and then moved on as if nothing had happened.

 It was incredible to see orang-utans in their natural habitat in the wild in the rainforest around the Kinabatangan River after seeing them at the Rehabilitation Centre in Sepilok.